 Anyways, I stumbled on this show about relationships.
 It was a show that followed three couples as they attempted to “be happy” and “be in love.”
 As the show progressed, so did the dysfunction that was hidden under the table.
 As the tangled web of intrigue increased in intensity, the story line became more and more unfolding.

-One thing that was for sure, the element of CONTROL was strong between/within each of the couples.
-What I mean is at least one of the partners in each duo attempted to control the other.
+One thing that was for sure during this show.
+The element of CONTROL was strong between/within each of the couples.
+What I mean is at least one of the partners from each couple attempted to control the other.
 That attempt to control led to more and more toxicity, which only heightened the dysfunction.

-For at least one of the couples, it led to self destruction.
+For one of the couples, it led to total self destruction.
 You see, “what had happened wuz’ “ an affair had taken place.
 The affair was the outcome of years of neglect and lack of love being offered to one of the partners of one of the couples.
 This “lack” created a need for fulfillment – which happened elsewhere – with someone else.
-I am not condoning this as the right way to deal with “lack” in a relationship, but in this case, it just happened to be an outcome in this case.
+I am not condoning this as the right way to deal with “lack” in a relationship, but in this case, it just happened to be an outcome.

 One of the most telling components of successful relationships is what each partner brings to the table.
 In my humble and professional opinion, it is MOST important for one to get to know oneself.
 Develop a relationship with YOU!!

-Some year ago, I called my friend in California one day to see how she was doing.
+Some years ago I called a friend in California to see how she was doing.
 During the conversation, she asked my opinion of the direction she was going with her life.
 She said she was up for a new management position, but neither she, nor some of her friends, thought she was ready for it.
 She was bored, because she was not in a relationship, and had no one to occupy her time.
-She really wanted to “find a man,” but in her spare time had started reading philosophical books.
+She shared that she really wanted to “find a man.” in the meantime, during her down time she was reading philosophical books.

-As she continued, I listened intently.
+As she continued to share with me her story, I listened intently.
 Eventually, she asked, “What do you think?
 Should I take the position or not?”